Get relief as soon as possible with these home remedies for poison ivy, oak, and sumac allergic reactions!

 My neck of the woods, the Lone Star state, is experiencing an extremely cold week.
 Heavy jackets, scarves, gloves, and winter hats are officially part of the Texan wardrobe—at least for now.

-With old man winter comes barren landscapes, for the most part.
+With old man, winter comes barren landscapes, for the most part.
 Before you know it though, spring and summer will be upon us and once again all plant life will be plush and green once more.

 Some people are highly allergic to these plants while others are not allergic in the least.
-Some do not recognize these plants in the winter months, therefore, walk among them only to break out in the terrible rashes that these poisonous plants leave behind.
+Some do not recognize these plants in the winter months, therefore, walk among them only to break out in the terrible rashes these poisonous plants leave behind.

-If you have had an unfortunate run-in with any of these three plants this winter, not to worry.
-I have compiled a list of great home remedies for poison ivy, oak and sumac that have produced great results!
+If you have had an unfortunate run-in with any of these three plants this winter, no need to worry.
+I have compiled a list of great home remedies for poison ivy, oak, and sumac which produced great results!

-If you suspect contact with any of these three plants wash the area with warm water and mild soap before the oils from the plant have had a chance to be absorbed into your skin.
+If you suspect contact with any of these three plants, wash the area with warm water and mild soap before the oils from the plant have had a chance to be absorbed into your skin.
 If a rash has already begun to develop, try any of these home remedies to help ease the itching, inflammation, and pain.

 Stay prepared with these 12 home remedies for poison ivy, oak, and sumac.
 In my research, I have found the following remedies have had the most successful results to treat poison ivy allergy.

 1. Aloe Vera Gel for Poison Ivy Allergy Relief

 This wonderful plant is great for treating sunburns and other types of burns!
 It is also great for treating the rash caused by these poisonous plants.